vamsivammu/flipbook/README.md

 ## Running the `flip` file
 Run `flipc test.flip -o output.gif`
-It generates output.gif in the same directory
+`test.flip` is the flip file that we want to run `output.gif` is the final gif that will be created in the same directory.

 ## syntax for `flip` language
 `page (left,right) n`